Return to top

 photo of healthy toddler lunch idea bento boxes -- 4 healthy ideas with lots of variety

-Coming up with toddler lunch ideas for preschool, daycare, or just for taking on the go can be a challenge!
-How do you create lunchtime recipes for kids that are tasty, healthy, and that your kids will actually eat?
+When my kids started school, I remember how hard it was to come up with toddler lunch ideas that would work for their preschool, daycare, or just for taking on the go!
+I really wanted to create lunchtime recipes for my kids that were tasty, healthy, and that they would actually eat.

 While these lunch ideas are perfect for toddlers and young kids, I won’t tell anyone if you make some for yourself!
 They’re so easily adaptable, great for meal prep, and honestly delicious for adults and for older kids too.